YuxinYao620/Gamma_with_Egobody/README.md

 ```
 ### Visualize the result:
 * run exp_GAMMAPrimitive/vis_GAMMAprimitive.py, the 3D predicted motion and the 2D image with reconsturcted body model will be produced.
 The output path is printed out.
+* run python exp_GAMMAPrimitive/visualize_to_video.py to turn image outputs of vis_GAMMAprimitive.py to mp4 video.
 # Result example:

 ### Comparison: